-I get asked on nearly a daily basis about my favorite seafood or what fish I like to eat.
+I get asked on nearly a daily basis about my favorite fish or what seafood I like to eat.
 I’ve gotten better at answering these questions but it’s hard to rank them.
 When choosing what to get for fish it often comes down to what I can find that is fresh, preferably local, and affordable.
-Out of the fish that I’ve tried, and I can get on a regular basis, here are my top choices, along with some vintage public domain images of classic seafood.
+I’ve been lucky to have sampled some incredible fish since starting this website but most of those are not always available.
+Out of the fish that I’ve tried, and I can get on a regular basis, here are my top choices.

 How I love swordfish, a big thick steak on the grill, or even broiled in the oven is a little slice of heaven.
+It is a very close second to haddock on my list.
 Marinated in oil, spices and vinegar or brushed with butter, capers and tarragon.
 I’ve enjoyed it roasted with breadcrumbs too.
 If it’s fresh, if it’s local, it is really hard to mess up swordfish.
 Keep it simple and it will be great.

 I treat tuna in much the same way I do swordfish.
+A simple marinade and then grilled is all you need to do.
 You can do it fancy, but simple is better.
-Bluefin or Yellowfin are what I prefer and I like it either completely raw as in sashimi, or cooked all the way through.
+Bluefin or Yellowfin are what I prefer, and I like it either completely raw as in sashimi or cooked all the way through.
 Maybe it’s just me but I’m not a fan of when it is seared on the outside and raw in the middle.
 I know it’s popular that way, but I want my tuna completely cooked or completely raw.

 Halibut is usually out of my price range, but it is hard to pass up if I see a nice thick piece of Atlantic halibut at the fish market.
-I tend to prepare it similar to swordfish, but I also like it in the oven, prepared almost like a fish roast.
-As I kid, I didn’t know how lucky I was, getting to eat fried halibut sandwiches when a stray chicken (a small fish) halibut wound up in my family kitchen.
+It is also a fish that has become more readily available and so I actually cook more halibut now than ever.
+You can prepare it like swordfish, or pan roast it, but I like halibut in the oven, prepared almost like a fish roast.
+Halibut is also a versatile fish that goes well with nearly any kind of sauce or herbed topping.

-I don’t eat a lot of salmon and when I do, I prefer wild-caught Pacific species.
+I don’t eat a lot of salmon and when I do, I prefer wild-caught Pacific species or high-quality farmed salmon.
 I’m not against farm-raised, but I need to know about where it is coming from and how it was raised.
-I like it in steaks over fillets and a little flavoring goes a long way – I like the natural taste of the fish.
+This is a species that I have gained more experience with since started Buying Seafood.
+Salmon is great with a simple preparation but is also incredible combined with brown sugar and maple syrup.
 Smoked salmon and lox are another story: I can eat my weight in lox…

 In particular baby whiting, fried whole like my grandma does.
 Sweet crispy skin over a mild tasting meat.
 When cooked this way you can eat baby whiting like corn on the cob.
-Larger whiting can be prepared like any of the cod-like fish, but I like it fried…with lots of lemon, it’s like having the word’s greatest fish stick!
+Larger whiting, sometimes called king whiting, can be prepared like any of the cod-like fish.
+I like it fried…with lots of lemon, it’s like having the world’s greatest fish stick!